 Be alert of possible abuses during your journey.
-For more information consult this page
+For more information consult: Stay safe on your journey.

 Questions and answers for refugees from Ukraine on multiple topics, including protection status S, and entering and leaving the country, are provided by the Swiss State Secretariat for Migration.